 (m) – the commencement by the Company of any voluntary proceedings covered by bankruptcy or similar law, as well as the appointment of a liquidator or bankruptcy trustee; and

-(n) – the association of the Company, in any form, with other companies, including the realization of a joint venture or consortium, as well as the creation of a wholly owned subsidiary or acquisition of control or equity interest in other companies, consortiums, associations and partnerships, as well as the creation of groups of companies or the Company’s participation in groups of companies, except for the actions in strict compliance with previously existing commitments and save for cases arising from requirements/formalities of notices for the Company’s participation in promoted auctions by the National Electric Energy Agency – ANEEL, whose deliberation will be in charge of the Company’s Board of Directors.
+(n) – the creation of a wholly owned subsidiary or acquisition of control or equity interest in other companies, consortiums, associations and partnerships, as well as the creation of groups of companies or the Company’s participation in groups of companies, except for the actions in strict compliance with previously existing commitments and save for cases arising from requirements/formalities of notices for the Company’s participation in promoted auctions by the National Electric Energy Agency – ANEEL, whose deliberation will be in charge of the Company’s Board of Directors.

 Paragraph Two.
 The approval of the matters below depends on the affirmative vote of shareholders representing, at least, 50% (fifty percent) of the shares with voting right of the Company, without prejudice to the other matters set forth in Article 136 of Brazilian Corporations Law (Lei das S.A.):